Desert Your Worries in Kashta

 Collecting firewood for camping

-Anyone who cuts down a tree or plant in Saudi Arabia will be fined 5,000 Saudi riyals, jailed for up to 10 years.
+Anyone who cuts down a tree or plant in Saudi Arabia will be fined 5,000 Saudi riyals, and jailed for up to 10 years.
 This is out of keenness to achieve environmental sustainability, which is part of Saudi Arabia’s Vision 2030 plan.

 Show your appreciation for the environment and your support for the Green Saudi Initiative!
 Instead of cutting trees, try using: